wso2/build-automation-artifacts/wum-live-sync-automation/README.md

 		1. This will start the "uat_batch_job" at 00:00 and 14:00 SL time every day and will pick up the batch of updates submitted between previous time period.
 		2. All the relevant WSO2 product - product version will be run in an AWS ECS slave server node separately and parallel.
 	c.
 Post-reqisites:
-		1. Each AWS ECS slave node with WSO2 product name - version will be printed on the "uat_batch_job_parallel_trigger" console.
+		1. Each AWS ECS slave node with WSO2 product name - version will be printed on the "parallel_trigger_job" console.
 Please have a look on whether they have passed correctly on each child job status.
 And check with necessary artifacts are uploaded to Nexus UAT.
 </pre>